mm80843/T3.5/docs/Blueprint/PBN__Blueprint_14.md

 For effective implementation of this measure, it is important to assess the primary user group(s) of the building and the impact of their characteristics on the measures to be implemented.
 For example, the measures in a kindergarten would be very different from those on a university campus.
 Therefore, it is important to assess this so that the information and active measures are targeted to the current user group to achieve the greatest impact
 Hand hygiene can be monitored directly through user observation or self-reporting, or indirectly by monitoring the consumption of disinfectants (soap and hand sanitizer).

+## Property: has_BPPermanent

+Permanent & Temporary

+## Property: has_BPValueProposition

+Implementing measures to ensure high hand hygiene is a low-tech measure to reduce infection risks.
+These measures are easy to implement and easy to withdraw, which gives them a short response time and high flexibility, also with regard to later relocation in the building.
+Implementation and operating costs are relatively low compared to more technically complex and comprehensive measures.

+## Property: has_BPScale

+Building

 ## Property: has_BPProblem

 The aim of this design is to reduce the transmission of diseases through direct hand-to-hand contact between users or the transmission of diseases through surfaces (fomites).

-## Property: has_BPScale
+## Property: has_BPRestriction

-Building
+Changing user behaviour can be challenging, but once a positive behaviour is established, it is easier to maintain.
+During the COVID-19 pandemic, shortages of hand sanitizers occurred regularly due to rapidly increasing demand.
+In addition, frequent use of soap or hand sanitizers may cause dry and irritated skin.

 ## Property: has_BPPhase

 Operational

+## Property: has_BPDemonstrated

+The practice was were widely demonstrated through the COVID-19 pandemic.

-## Property: has_BPPermanent
+## Property: has_BPTransmission

-Permanent & Temporary
+Direct contact & Fomite

 ## Property: has_BPDescription